Texas Court Records

 How Can I Reduce My Traffic Fine in Texas?

-The court can set a lower fine for defendants choosing to pay their tickets.
+The court can set a lower fine for defendants who choose to pay their tickets.
 First, they have to plead guilty and come before a traffic court judge to plead for reduced fines.
-The decision to set a smaller fine rests solely with the judge after considering the offender’s ability to pay.
+After considering the offender's ability to pay, the judge decides solely to set a smaller fine.

 There are two other options for offending motorists hoping for reduced fines.
 These options are provided on the reverse side of a Texas traffic ticket.
 The first one is taking a Driving Safety Course.
 Note that not everyone is eligible for this option.
 Similarly, taking this course is not an option for certain traffic offenses.
 To be eligible for a Driving Safety Course in Texas and a reduced traffic fine, the offender is required to: